 An Application for Extended Leave - Travel must be completed for overseas travel or family holidays where the student will be absent for 5 school days or more.
-The Application for Extended Leave must be submitted prior to the commencement of the absence and with sufficient time to complete the approval process.
+The Application for Extended Leave must be submitted at least three weeks prior to the commencement of the absence and with sufficient time to complete the approval process.